 We recognize in the consolidated financial statements the impact of a tax position, if that position is more likely than not of being sustained upon examination, based on the technical merits of the position.
 In evaluating whether a tax position has met the more-likely-than-not recognition threshold, management presumes that the position will be examined by the appropriate taxing authority that has full knowledge of all relevant information.
 In addition, a tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to be recognized in the financial statements.
 The tax position is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon settlement.
 Our tax liability associated with unrecognized tax benefits is adjusted periodically due to changing circumstances, such as the progress of the tax audits, case law developments and new or emerging legislation.
 Such adjustments are recognized entirely in the period in which they are identified.
-We record interest and penalties related to an uncertain tax position, if and when required, as part of income tax expense in the consolidated statements of operations.
-No reserve for uncertainty tax position was recorded by us for the years ended December 31, 2020, 2019 and 2018.
+We record interest and penalties related to an uncertain tax position was recorded by us for the years ended December 31, 2020, 2019 and 2018.
 We do not expect that the assessment regarding unrecognized tax positions will materially change over the next 12 months.
 We are not currently under examination by an income tax authority, nor has been notified that an examination is contemplated.